 The “real” kind of soft serve you get at fast food restaurants is full of nasty stuff.
 But this version is all natural and actually good for you!

 For most of my life, I hated bananas.
 I found the texture disgusting, and the smell of them sent me running from a room more than once.
-But one day, when I was pregnant with Kodiak, I was really … Continue reading 2 Minute Soft Serve
+But one day, when I was pregnant with Kid1, I was really … Continue reading 2 Minute Soft Serve

 Apricot Prune Glazed Pork Chop with Green Salad and Pan Fried Green Beans

 I love pork chops because they are cheap and delicious.
 And with a quick pan searing and a minute or two in the oven, you really can’t ask for anything easier.

 This was a clean plate meal – no leftovers anywhere to be seen!